 Waterproof Lipstick

 Another problem with waterproof lipstick is that it works really well.
-Too well.
+It works too well.
+It works so well that it’s a serious problem in restaurants and bars.
 Lipstick prints on water and wine glasses are durable.
 Unlike conventional lipstick, waterproof lipstick is unaffected by the high pressure, heat, and chemicals used in commercial dishwashers.
 Nobody wants to receive a glass with somebody else’s lipstick print on it.
 This means that each glass must be inspected and lipstick scrubbed off by hand.
 A mini-industry has sprung up around this problem that offers special tools, rim scrubbers, and harsh chemicals to help restaurants and bars deal with the problem.
 This results in more labor and higher costs which will be passed on to the customer.

 Please keep the above in mind when making a purchasing decision.
 You must decide for yourself if it’s worth it.